anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 *z*'s last operation is *add*, so when the `z.backward()` called, it will recursively call the backward for *prev_var1* and *prev_var2*. *prev_var1* is `(x**2 + 3)**2` and *prev_var2* is `y`.
 We will accumulate the derivative at the `current_grad` variable.
-It will basically be accumulated by derivatives we found for add, multiply and power operations.
+It will basically be accumulated by derivatives we found for add, multiply, and power operations.

-If you are having a hard time understanding the `backward` function, you should take a look at the algorithms like DFS and maybe try learning a bit more about processing the graphs.
+If you are having a hard time understanding the `backward` function, you should take a look at algorithms like DFS and maybe try learning a bit more about processing the graphs.
 I will not go into the depth of this as I already visually demonstrated what this function does.
-So you actually know what's going on.
+So you know what's going on.

-Now, if you tried to run the last code block, you will notice that it will throw an error.
-The reason is after we call `x**2`, `__add__` function will try to access the value attribute for the number 2, which has no such attribute since it is just basic type of integer.
+Now, if you try to run the last code block, you will notice that it will throw an error.
+The reason is after we call `x**2`, `__add__` function will try to access the value attribute for the number 2, which has no such attribute since it is just a basic type of integer.

 To fix this we need to convert any value to `Var` if it already isn't.
-And before giving the full code, we will also take into considerations like `2 + x`.
+And before giving the full code, we will also take into consideration the operations like `2 + x`.
 This would also throw an error since this won't be calling the `__add__` function of the `Var` class.
 It should strictly be after the x, like `x + 2`.
 To fix it we need to add some other magic function.